Brett-Tanner/Journal/Apr_23.md

     - [] If student is at a closed school, send to Leroy instead
   - [] When user signs up (to the user)

-- Events
+- Hosting

-  - [] Figure out how to lazy load images now they're in the accordion
+  - [] Write a proper application to get out of email sandbox
+  - [] Set up dev environment

 - Invoices

   - [] Figure out why I can't show option details on confirm page

+- Localisation

+  - []

+- QOL

+  - [] Add filtering to tables
+  - [] Add sorting to tables

 - Styling